 The combination of whey, casein, and egg sources provides a right blend that can help with the sustained delivery of essential amino acids for better muscle healing.

 Runners need about 20 grams of extra protein, especially after higher intensity training and longer distances.
 This would be on top of the standard recommended protein intake of 0.5 grams per pound of body weight from meals.

 When should runners drink a protein shake?

-Yes, runners should take BCAAs, particularly if they need to build up some muscle mass.
+Yes, runners should take BCAAs (branched-chained amino acids), particularly if they need to build muscle mass.
 This is most commonly required for sprinters who require maximum fast-twitch muscles.